How the Capitals can rebound

-WASHINGTON, D.C. -- Without a Bible in front of him, Washington Capitals coach Barry Trotz looked for a suitable replacement.
+WASHINGTON -- Without a Bible in front of him, Washington Capitals coach Barry Trotz looked for a suitable replacement.
 He was making a point, and was so eager to convince us of his truth-telling he needed to put his hand on something.

 So he settled for a cell phone on the podium in front of him, placing his hand on it.
 Maybe there was a Bible app on there.